ga-curriculum/data-governance-security-in-ai/microlesson-01/README.md

 - **Loan Approvals:** Transparent systems explain why a loan was approved or denied, reducing customer dissatisfaction.
 - **Legal Systems:** AI tools used in sentencing provide justifiable and fair recommendations.
 - **Fraud Detection:** Explaining anomalies detected by AI enhances confidence in fraud prevention systems.

+### **Scenario Discussion Activity: Privacy in AI at ShopSmart**

+#### **Scenario Setup:**
+ShopSmart, a global e-commerce platform, leverages AI to analyze customer behavior, recommend products, and detect fraud.
+With operations spanning multiple countries, ShopSmart collects vast amounts of customer data, including purchase history, browsing patterns, and demographic information.
+Recently, the company has faced scrutiny from regulators over potential GDPR and CCPA compliance gaps, particularly around data anonymization and consent management.

+---

+#### **Discussion Questions:**

+1. **Privacy Regulations and Compliance**
+   - Imagine ShopSmart needs to ensure its AI systems comply with GDPR and CCPA.
+     - How should ShopSmart manage data collection, storage, and processing to align with these regulations?
+     - What specific steps should the company take to maintain transparency and accountability?

+2. **Consent Management**
+   - ShopSmart plans to redesign its website to improve how it collects user consent for data usage.
+     - What features should the consent management system include to ensure compliance and build trust?
+     - How could ShopSmart handle scenarios where users withdraw consent for their data to be used in AI models?

+3. **Anonymization and Pseudonymization**
+   - ShopSmart wants to use anonymized customer data for sales analysis while ensuring it remains compliant with privacy laws.
+     - What anonymization techniques could the company apply to protect customer identities effectively?
+     - In what situations might pseudonymization be a better choice than full anonymization?

+4. **Privacy by Design**
+   - As ShopSmart develops new AI systems, it wants to adopt a "privacy by design" approach.
+     - What principles should guide the design of its AI systems to prioritize user privacy?
+     - How can ShopSmart ensure these principles are embedded across all stages of the AI pipeline, from data collection to model deployment?

+5. **Challenges and Trade-Offs**
+   - ShopSmart faces scalability issues in applying anonymization techniques to its massive datasets.
+     - What challenges might ShopSmart encounter in balancing privacy protection with scalability?
+     - How can it address potential limitations in anonymization techniques, such as re-identification risks?

 ---